What You'll Learn

-What is Ubuntu Hosting?
+What is Ubuntu?

-In 2004, businessman and philanthropist Mark Shuttleworth took a team of developers from the successful Debian Linux distribution project and went about developing an easy to use desktop distribution, known to the world as Ubuntu.
+In 2004, businessman and philanthropist Mark Shuttleworth took a team of developers from the successful Debian Linux distribution project and went about developing an easy-to-use desktop distribution, known to the world as Ubuntu.

-Ubuntu is a distribution of Linux (also known as a 'distro' in the parlance of Linux) – and is one of hundreds of distros that are out there.
+Ubuntu is a distribution of Linux (also known as a 'distro' in the parlance of Linux) – and is one of the hundreds of distros that exist.
 Distributed by a company named Canonical, it is an example of a commercial project based on the Linux kernel.

 Underlying the Ubuntu philosophy is a deeply held cause that is partially economic and partially social in that it delivers free software for everybody to use on the same terms.